Boston Fern– Nephrolepis exaltata

 They are also a very showy display outside of the home and make a unique garden plant.

 Growing Conditions Indeed, it is essential to ensure that you have the best growing conditions for this otherwise hardy plant.
 The Boston Fern’s average home is in a very humid forest like those found in South America or Mexico.
 The plant hardiness zones are nine to eleven.
 Keeping the right growing conditions is essential for this plant to flourish.
 Therefore, make sure that the plant is in a high humidity environment and always keep the soil moist.
 Avoid letting the earth become dry.
 That will lead to the plant becoming crisp and turning brown.
 The perfect outdoor setting for a Boston Fern is in a shady area that does not receive exposure to direct light.
 Apply houseplant fertilizer to the fern every other month.

 Boston Fern craves a lot of humidity.

 It is a good idea to spritz the fern with room temperature water ever so often.
 Always keep the soil moist.
-However, it is a good idea to let the earth become drier in the winter months.
+However, it is an excellent idea to let the earth become drier in the winter months.
 Boston Ferns thrive indoors.
 However, it is also safe to grow outdoors in the right conditions and zone.
-Bring your Boston Fern indoors, if the weather gets freezing in the winter months.
+Bring your Boston Fern indoors if the weather gets freezing in the winter months.